kranzky/insoluble/folly.md

 "Hello!"
 I greeted, a fine guide cry.
 "You've been fond of someone else, unless I'm glad."
 I continued, my voice filled with a mix of curiosity and excitement.
 As I spoke, I noticed the GUIDE'S eyes narrowing, as if they were trying to ascertain my intentions.

-The guide's cryptic nature only made me more eager to analyze their veiled intentions, but I remained cautious and wary.

-We continued following the path, which seemed to be leading us down an increasingly twisted and treacherous route.

-It was a decision of trust, to embark on this journey with the guide, as my desperation to find answers intertwined with a sense of uncertainty.

-I began to realize that there were invisible threads connecting all aspects of this mystery, from the disappearing manuscript to the elusive J. Sol.

-As we ventured further, I knew I had to piece together these connections, to solve the puzzle using the evidence I had gathered so far.

-As I opened the pilot's drawer, the amount of books inside felt overwhelming.

 "Can you return the original sum I bothered to collect?"
 I asked.

+As I opened the pilot's drawer, the amount of books inside felt overwhelming.

 "I've been draining wonderful drops of knowledge, like a pot collecting summer rain," I remarked.